 One of these firms, a freight transportation company which owns 33 tankers in Indonesia, is benefiting strongly from the pandemic and expects 2020 earnings to increase 300-400%.
 Oil consumption dropped sharply in H1 2020 while supply was still increasing – together with a shortage of tankers in the market this resulted in insufficient oil storage space, and the rates for tankers used as floating storage increased multiple times.
 In 2019, the company diversified its client base from 20% to 35% international clients (which pay 50% higher rates than the state-owned Indonesian oil corporation) and acquired 8 additional vessels.
 They also purchased another 5 vessels in Q1 2020 (which will contribute fully to Q2 results) and 3 vessels in Q2.
 Altogether, with higher rates and 142% greater effective tonnage, this marine operator whose LTM P/E stands at 6x while 2020 P/E is only 2x, has its own “perfect storm” amid the pandemic.
 The company’s ticker – BULL – tells you all you need to know.

-As active owners of the businesses we invest in, in July we engaged with our portfolio companies to help them unlock shareholder value.
+As active owners of the businesses the fund invests in, in July we engaged with the fund's portfolio companies to help them unlock shareholder value.
 Earlier this year we devised a six-stage engagement process utilizing academic research and our own experience, and with the help from a top IR expert, a successful activist EM investor, and the head of academic research at the UN PRI.
 Our engagement efforts will progress from advising companies on how to improve their investor transparency to supporting them with capital allocation to helping them create sustainability policies aligned with UN SDGs.
 So far in June and July we had initial engagement calls with 19 companies and some have already progressed to stage two of our recommendations (while a couple were sold due to their unwillingness to engage).

-In 2018, we got burned in Turkey when its currency depreciated by 40%: due to our fund’s significant lira exposure we ended the year in the bottom 30% among peers.
+In 2018, the fund got burned in Turkey when its currency depreciated by 40%: due to the fund’s significant lira exposure the fund ended the year in the bottom 30% among peers.
 In order to avoid future currency crises, we created and implemented a macro risk management framework that tells us when macro risks become disproportionately high.
 In August of last year, our framework helped us avoid the 50% collapse of Argentine peso.
 Our model recently started flashing red as Turkey's reserves were quickly melting and the country wouldn't be able to cover its short-term debt obligations.
-Our Turkish investments are in theory well-positioned to navigate the so-familiar economic turbulence thanks to business models naturally hedged against macro volatility: an exporter that derives revenue in euros, a construction firm with contracts in hard currency, and a brokerage house that always sees increased trading volumes in crises.
+The fund's Turkish investments are in theory well-positioned to navigate the so-familiar economic turbulence thanks to business models naturally hedged against macro volatility: an exporter that derives revenue in euros, a construction firm with contracts in hard currency, and a brokerage house that always sees increased trading volumes in crises.
 However, we learned a valuable lesson from the 2018 lira crisis when only 3 out of 300 stocks managed to stay positive in euro terms.
-Therefore, as much as we like our best picks in Turkey, we sold all our shares and will now watch them from the sidelines until the macro risks subside.
+Therefore, as much as we like our best picks in Turkey, the fund sold all its shares and will now watch them from the sidelines until the macro risks subside.

-It’s no coincidence that we have had very few redemptions this year despite the volatility.
-We seek patient clients with long-term perspectives, and we take great care to educate them about how our highly differentiated investment process results in large tracking error when measured against the traditional EM index.
-A great example of such a long-term client is a Finnish pension fund that became our investor in September following four years of rigorous due diligence.
+It’s no coincidence that the fund has had very few redemptions this year despite the volatility.
+The fund seeks patient clients with long-term perspectives, and we take great care to educate them about how our highly differentiated investment process results in large tracking error when measured against the traditional EM index.
+A great example of such a long-term client is a Finnish pension fund that became the fund's investor in September following four years of rigorous due diligence.
 Over the course of 11 in-person meetings, dozens of emails, and a research trip to Vietnam where they witnessed our company meetings first-hand, this sophisticated investor has learned our process inside and out and will surely be with us for the long haul.

-Our fund had its 7-year anniversary in October.
-Since inception, our performance is in the top 5% and our information ratio is the highest among listed funds investing in frontier and smaller emerging markets.
-Over this time we have outperformed the average emerging market index by 6.7% per year.
+The fund had its 7-year anniversary in October.
+Since inception, the fund's performance is in the top 5% and the fund's information ratio is the highest among listed funds investing in frontier and smaller emerging markets.
+Over this time the fund have outperformed the average emerging market index by 6.7% per year.

 In April and June, we asked 632 companies we met in person over the past year how COVID-19 affected their operations and whether they benefited from the pandemic.
 This month, we repeated the exercise, asking 10 questions including about revenue impact, expectations for next year, and what permanent business changes they are considering in consequence of the pandemic.

-We also divested from the Malaysian medical glove manufacturer which had grown 1,400% since we bought it in March.
-We switched our investment to a cheaper alternative: a Thai holding company that owns 56% of a medical glove subsidiary which went public in July.
+The fund also divested from the Malaysian medical glove manufacturer which had grown 1,400% since the fund bought it in March.
+The fund switched its investment to a cheaper alternative: a Thai holding company that owns 56% of a medical glove subsidiary which went public in July.
 This subsidiary stake alone is valued 40% higher than the entire parent.
 We believe the low parent valuation of only 5x 2021 P/E is grossly undervalued at a time when the demand for medical gloves is skyrocketing.
 We expect the multiple to expand and the holding company discount to narrow while earnings continue to grow rapidly.

-Our fund returned +20.1% in 2020, finishing the year ahead of all other funds investing in small emerging and frontier markets.
-This is especially notable given that the indexes of 8 of the 9 countries we invested in this year were negative, the average emerging market index lost -10%, and only 15% of peer funds delivered positive returns.
+The fund returned +20.1% in 2020, finishing the year ahead of all other funds investing in small emerging and frontier markets.
+This is especially notable given that the indexes of 8 of the 9 countries the fund invested in this year were negative, the average emerging market index lost -10%, and only 15% of peer funds delivered positive returns.

-In December, we ran a comprehensive analysis of our portfolio and considered new investments to ensure optimal positioning going into the new year.
-We sold a Thai media content producer which had doubled this year, fully realizing our investment thesis.
-We also increased our shareholding in a Malaysian staples company whose outdated name makes it look like a tin can manufacturer while in fact 80% of its sales comes from dairy products; with a new plant in Mexico going on-line next month as well as capacity increase in Malaysia’s Johore province they stand to deliver strong growth in the next several quarters.
+In December, we ran a comprehensive analysis of the fund's portfolio and considered new investments to ensure optimal positioning going into the new year.
+The fund sold a Thai media content producer which had doubled this year, fully realizing our investment thesis.
+The fund also increased its shareholding in a Malaysian staples company whose outdated name makes it look like a tin can manufacturer while in fact 80% of its sales comes from dairy products; with a new plant in Mexico going on-line next month as well as capacity increase in Malaysia’s Johore province they stand to deliver strong growth in the next several quarters.

-After almost half a year of waiting on the sidelines due to currency concerns, we returned to Turkey, investing in two companies that we have successfully owned before: a furniture manufacturer whose 50% sales growth has surpassed even their own expectations and which is strongly expanding exports of their new brand, and a brokerage business whose extraordinary returns on capital and consistent double-digit earnings growth comes at only 8x LTM PE at a time when retail trading is as active as never before and as institutional investors get comfortable with Turkey again after the president’s son-in-law finance minister resigned, the central bank chief was ousted, and the key interest rate was raised to 17%, helping stabilize the lira.
+After almost half a year of waiting on the sidelines due to currency concerns, the fund returned to Turkey, investing in two companies that the fund has successfully owned before: a furniture manufacturer whose 50% sales growth has surpassed even their own expectations and which is strongly expanding exports of their new brand, and a brokerage business whose extraordinary returns on capital and consistent double-digit earnings growth comes at only 8x LTM PE at a time when retail trading is as active as never before and as institutional investors get comfortable with Turkey again after the president’s son-in-law finance minister resigned, the central bank chief was ousted, and the key interest rate was raised to 17%, helping stabilize the lira.